smothers/meteor-webpack/packages/webpack/README.md

 }
 ```

+*Note: Make sure your entry point is NOT within an import folder or it would not work properly.*

 ## webpack.json
 You can tweak your Webpack settings by using a webpack.json file in the root of your project.